-The performance of the Warrants on the secondary market throughout the term generally follows the following pattern: Call Open End Knock-Out Warrants, as a general rule (i.e., when not taking into account any other factors impacting the price of Warrants), lose value if the price of the Underlying falls.
-Conversely, the value of Put Open End Knock-Out Warrants falls when the price of the Underlying rises.
+The performance of the Warrants on the secondary market throughout the term generally follows the same pattern: Call Knock-Out Warrants, as a general rule (i.e., when not taking into account any other factors impacting the price of Warrants), lose value if the price of the Underlying falls.
+Conversely, the value of Put Knock-Out Warrants falls when the price of the Underlying rises.

-Up to (and including) the maturity date, the investor, thus, always faces the risk of complete loss of the purchase price paid for the Warrant including any transaction costs incurred, even if the corresponding barrier was not reached until shortly before the maturity date.
+Up to (and including) the maturity date, the investor thus always faces the risk of complete loss of the purchase price paid for the Warrant including any transaction costs incurred, even if the corresponding barrier was not reached until shortly before the maturity date.